Has the US just handed over Afghanistan to the Taliban? | DW | 14.04.2021

 The Islamist group, which feels more powerful than ever, also says it would not attend a planned summit in Turkey until all foreign troops leave the country.

-"The decision to withdraw US troops from Afghanistan could have a serious impact on the upcoming peace conference in Turkey," Mohammad Shafiq Hamdam, a Kabul-based security expert, told DW.
-If the conference takes place without the Taliban and succeeds in forming a new government in Afghanistan, the impact would be minimal, he continued.
-"But if the conference fails, I'm afraid that Afghanistan could plunge into a new civil war."
+"The result of the upcoming Afghan conference in Turkey will determine how the withdrawal of US troops will impact the future of the country," Mohammad Shafiq Hamdam, a Kabul-based security expert, told DW.
+If the conference succeeds in forming a government that includes Taliban and other Afghans, then the damage of such a hurried exit from Afghanistan will be manageable, he continued.
+"But if the conference fails, and the Taliban continue to reject peace, I am afraid Afghanistan could face an all-out civil war."

 The US decision to pull out all troops from Afghanistan would also leave President Ashraf Ghani's elected government at the mercy of militants.
 US intelligence has released a report finding that Afghanistan's government would "struggle" to stand its ground against the "confident" Taliban.